 Last but not least – it's effective.
-Actually, it’s the biggest reason to consider including native advertising into your digital marketing strategy.
-Native advertising drives higher engagements than traditional display advertising.
+It’s the biggest reason to consider including native advertising in your digital marketing strategy.
+Native advertising drives higher engagement than traditional display advertising.
 Native ads have higher acceptance rates, click-through rates, and purchase intent.
 Below are some statistics that prove its effectiveness.

 And more research has found that:

 Although there are plenty of benefits with native advertising, marketers may face challenges with performance measurement and finding the talent and time.